QuEraComputing/bloqade-python/README.md

 )
 ```

-One can continue using the `.` to append more time dependent segments to the uniform detuning waveform, or one can select a different spatial modulation of the detuning field.
+One can continue using the `.` to append more time-dependent segments to the uniform detuning waveform or select a different spatial modulation of the detuning field.
 The results will be that the new spatial modulation will be *added* to the existing spatial modulation.
-You can also start to build another field within the rydberg drive by selecting the `amplitude` or `phase` properties.
+You can also start to build another field within the Rydberg drive by selecting the `amplitude` or `phase` properties.

 ```python
 from bloqade import start